openedx/edx-documentation/en_us/students/source/completing_assignments/online_proctoring_rules_students.rst

 Online Proctoring Rules for Learners
 ####################################

-This topic describes the procotoring rules for learners taking an edX course for credit.
+This topic describes the proctoring rules for learners taking an edX course for credit.

 .. contents::